xindalok/Automated-Data-Cleaning---Python/README.md

 ## Example Usage
 1. Place the dataset in the `downloads/` directory.
-2. Run the script in a Python environment.
+2. Run the script in Jupyter Notebooks.
 3. Input the filename when prompted (e.g. `sales.csv`).
 4. View the summary of the cleaning process and retrieve cleaned files from the directory.